LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

 1. Data Preprocessing
 2. Setting up the working environment
 3. Generate training data and Configuring training
-4. Exporting the inference graph
-5. Evaluating the model
+4. Saving and Inferring the model
-6. Deploying it on Raspberry Pi
+5. Deploying it on Raspberry Pi

 [Link to our project wrap up video.](https://www.youtube.com/watch?v=6YP9lnc_HiA&feature=youtu.be)